Advantages & Disadvantages of Anodizing

 - Anodizing is durable and will not flake, chip, or peel over time.

 - Anodizing is easy to maintain.
-You only need to do periodic cleaning of anodized extrusions with a mild detergent and water to restore the original luster.
+You only need to do periodic cleaning of anodized aluminum extrusions with a mild detergent and water to restore the original luster.

 - Ease of fabrication.
 The marring usually incurred in fabrication of painted extrusions is virtually non-existent with an anodized extrusion.
 Other abrasive wear at installation, shipment, and handling is negligible.